 - Playhouse and Adventure Camps: These camps through the recreation side of the department will be at the garden site throughout the growing season.

 - Garden Educational Workshops: Free for plot owners, $10 for community members.
-Topics include Planting, May 17th, Common Problems, June 28th, Preserving, September 13th.
+Topics and dates with be determined at a later date.

 - Nutrition Workshops: Free for plot owners, $10 for community members.
-Topics include Eating the Colors of the Rainbow on July 26th and Sharing Healthy Recipes on August 16th.
+Topics and dates will be determined at a later date.

 - Parade of Gardens: Free event for all!
 Take a tour of different community gardens in Billings and learn what services they offer.
 There is also a chance to win a prize by entering your name in the raffle.

 - Scarecrow Fun 5K and 1 Mile Walk/Run: Look back next fall for more information on how to get involved!